Technical progress is the progress of society, he believed. Social progress: concept, criteria

 How did Hesiod see the path of humanity: progressive or regressive?

-Unlike Hesiod, the ancient philosophers
+Unlike Hesiod, ancient philosophers

-Plato and Aristotle viewed history as a cyclical cycle repeating the same stages.
+Plato and Aristotle viewed history as a cyclical cycle, repeating the same stages.

-By the degree of ensuring the rights and freedoms of citizens modern world presents a very variegated picture.
-Thus, according to the estimates of the American organization in support of democracy in the world community "Freedom House" (English Freedom House, founded in 1941), which annually publishes a "map of freedom" of the world, out of 191 countries of the planet in 1997.
+According to the degree of ensuring the rights and freedoms of citizens modern world presents a very motley picture.
+Thus, according to the estimates of the American organization in support of democracy in the world community, Freedom House (English: Freedom House, founded in 1941), which annually publishes a “freedom map” of the world, from 191 countries of the planet in 1997.

 – 79 were completely free;